Mens Competition Policies

 Rankings for Wait Listed Players: Wait listed players will be ranked and put into the field based on when they registered and when a player in the field withdraws up until 6:00 pm the day before the first round.
 After the deadline, wait listed players can follow the Walk-Up procedure listed below and will be ranked.
 Wait list rankings only apply when a event/qualifying site reaches capacity; players must register before the entry deadline to be considered as a wait listed player for that site.

-Walk-Up Procedure: In order to be eligible for the Walk-Up procedure, all players must have previously registered for the event/qualifier before the deadline.
+Walk-Up Procedure: To be eligible for the Walk-Up procedure, all players must have previously registered for the event/qualifier before the deadline.
 All wait listed players will have priority in the Walk-Up Procedure based on their order of registration.
-For Texas Amateur, Texas Mid-Amateur and Texas Senior Amateur Qualifying purposes only, players wishing to play in a different qualifier may walk up and will be ranked by lot following the Wait Listed players (i.e. if there were four Wait Listed Players, then the first available spot is No. 5).

 Alternate Substitution